7THStage/idigdoge/README.md

 ##### Options

 - `NODE_ENV` modifies settings specified in [Environments](#environments).
-- `NODE_PORT` controls the port for HTTP requests.
+- `NODE_PORT` or `PORT` controls the port for HTTP requests.
 It will overwrite the setting in `config.js`.
 HTTPS is not yet supported.

 #### payer.js